manon42bcn/ft_printf/README.md

 - Commit the changes.

+#### WARNING:

-#### WARNING: I haven't check my Makefile to work 100% with my new version of libft.
+I haven't check my Makefile to work 100% with my new libft.

 ## Prototype